kristinemlarson/gnssrefl/README.md

 # gnssir

 This is the main driver for the reflectometry code.
 You need a set of instructions which can be made using **make_json_input**.
 At a minimum **make_json_input** needs the station name (4 char), the latitude (degrees), longitude (degrees) and ellipsoidal height (meters).
 It will use defaults for other parameters if you do not provide them.
 Those defaults tell the code an azimuth and elevation angle mask (i.e. which directions you want to allow reflections from), and which frequencies you want to use, and various quality control metrics.
+Right now the default frequencies are GPS L1 and L2C and a peak 2 noise ratio of 2.7 is set.
+This is fine for water, but I would suggest higher for snow (3.5).
+GPS L5 provides excellent data, but very geodesists track it, so it is not currently a default.

 Things that are helpful to know for the json and commandline inputs: